fastworkco/frontend-engineering-challenge/README.md

   <img src="https://design.fastwork.co/_nuxt/img/fw-logo-full-mono-600x100.0dfad36.png" width="600">
 </p>

-# { "developer": "Full Stack Engineer(Frontend)" } to FastWork
+# { "developer": "Full Stack Engineer" } to FastWork

-Objective of this challenge is to evaluate your domain in fullstack development, that is, its organization, style and good practices with the code, creation of Restfull APIs, knowledge of the frameworks and technologies used.
+Objective of this challenge is to evaluate your domain in **fullstack development(Frontend focus)**, that is, its organization, style and good practices with the code, creation of Restfull APIs, knowledge of the frameworks and technologies used.

 ## Rules

-1. All your code should be made available in a public or private repository on your personal github or bitbucket.
-Send the link to [ben@fastwork.co](mailto:ben@fastwork.co) or pull-request from this repository;
+1. Please organize, design, test, document and deploy your code as if it were going into production, then send us a link to the hosted repository (e.g. Github, Bitbucket...).

 2. Develop the project using:
     - HTML and CSS (or some preprocessor);